github/learn.github.com/pages/branching.markdown

 	$ git branch -d experiment

 If the branch has not been merged in at some point, in which case deleting the branch would lose changes, Git will not allow you to do it.
 If you _want_ to lose the changes, simply use the '-D' flag instead - that will force the deletion.

 So, that is basic branching and merging in Git and should give you a good baseline for being able to effectively use this powerful and ultimately pretty simple tool.

+For more information on branching and merging in Git, you can read [Chapter 3](http://progit.org/book/ch3-0.html) of the Pro Git book.